ivanomatteo/laravel-scout-fulltext-engine/README.md

 ```

-In this way you get:
+In this way you will get:
 - **fullTextEntry()**: relation to indexed table
 - **directSearch()**: scope, that you can use intead of search()